 goes where.
 And if you do have to drive a few miles to dump your recycling,

 Consider waste and chemicals

-Earth Day around the corner, spend some time to practice environment friendly decisions around your household with these tips from Eco Plumbers.
+Earth Day around the corner, spend some time to practice environment-friendly decisions